 Please do stick to it now to avoid doing damage to the ground flora.
 Thank you.

-Brambles have been amazing this year - in fact all the fruiting trees and bushes have exceeded themselves!
-But it has come early which is a concern because creatures which need to fatten up before the cold winter will not have anything left to fatten up on.
-We hope the winter is hard so that those animals that hibernate can get a full winters sleep and not wake, burning up their limited resources.
+We hope the winter is hard this year, so that those animals that hibernate can get a full winters sleep and not wake, burning up their limited resources.

 We recently had a visitor to site who is knowledgeable about fungi.
 It seems we have a good selection!
 These amazing life forms are so crucial to the health of the woodland and very under rated.
 Please enjoy and respect them when you spot them!
-They are just beginning to appear now.
+They are popping up all over the place!

 So, if you see us at work, do come and say "hello".
 We love to chat about what's going on and it is a great excuse for a short break too!